truelossless/Knot.s/README.md

 ## Contributing

-I'm not a good CSS designer, so if you want to contribute to make the CSS more awesome or add other themes, I'll be very thanksfull !
+I'm not a good CSS designer, so if you want to contribute to make the CSS more awesome or add other themes, I'll be very thankful !

 Any other help regarding the code is also greatly appreciated.